Pro-Russian Czech president faces liberal 'clash' in election

 The 73-year-old former communist Zeman is hoping to beat eight other contenders to clinch a second five-year term after his 2013 win in the EU member's first-ever direct presidential vote.

-But although polls show him in pole position, the outspoken head of state is unlikely to win an outright majority and will face a run-off round in two weeks.
+But although polls show him in pole position, the outspoken head of state is unlikely to win an outright majority and may face a run-off round in two weeks.

 Jiri Drahos, his most likely opponent in the duel, could not be more different.
 A liberal centrist, the 68-year-old former head of the Czech Academy of Sciences is staunchly pro-European and has called for Prague to "play a more active role in the EU".